EricPanDev/FreeDiscordThemes/README.md

 ### Developed by Eric Pan

-Copy and paste any of the scripts into your console to apply the theme, no nitro needed!
+Copy and paste any of the scripts into your console to apply the theme, no nitro, no modded clients needed!